Third-level education in the Republic of Ireland: Undergraduate fees

 Students are required to pay a "registration fee" on entry to their courses.
 These charges cover costs such as equipment usage, administration fees and exam fees.
 Charges were €1,500 per student for the 2009/10 school year.
 These charges have been labelled as "unofficial fees", and some university heads admitted that "student registration charges are fees by any other name".

-In 2011, after large annual increases, the registration fee was abolished and replaced with a "student contribution".
-For the school year 2019/2020 this fee stood at €3,000.
+In 2011, after large annual increases, the registration fee was abolished and replaced with a "student contribution" that stood at €3,000.
+For the school year 2023/2024 students had to pay that amount plus the "student levy" of €150.

+Postgraduate fees

+The "Free Fees Initiative" only covers Bachelor's degrees, so postgraduate students pay fees regardless of their nationality.
+However, the amount does change depending on the country of origin, with EU fees being typically lower than those for non-EU.

 Further education

 Further education is vocational and technical education and training in post-compulsory education.
 Awards are offered by a multitude of bodies, both ad-hoc and statutory.
 Typical areas included are craft and trade apprenticeships, childcare, farming, retail, and tourism.
 These are typical areas of the economy that do not depend on multinational investment and recognition.
 There are many different types of further education awards, known as Post Leaving Certificates.

-The Further Education and Training Awards Council conferred awards in the extra-university system.
-Further education has expanded immensely in recent years helped by the institutions, and because of this the type and range of these awards have been formalized to restore confidence.
-There were two separate schemes enabling progression for holders of FETAC awards to universities and institutes of technology.
-FETAC awards carried points that could be used to access higher education.
-FETAC was dissolved and its functions were passed to Quality and Qualifications Ireland (QQI) on 6 November 2012, and the progression schemes continued.
+The Quality and Qualifications Ireland (QQI) conferred awards in the extra-university system.
+Further education has expanded immensely in recent years helped by the institutions, and because of this the type and range of these awards have been formalised to restore confidence.
+There are a number of schemes enabling progression for holders of QQI awards to universities and institutes of technology.
+QQI awards carry points that can be used to access higher education.

 Grade inflation

-Ireland has a higher proportion of third-level graduates than any other EU country, although many university students are better suited to further education and training, including PLC, apprenticeship and traineeship courses.
-At the same time, the proportion of graduates with first-class honours has reached record levels, particularly in institutes of technology.
+Ireland has a higher proportion of third-level graduates than any other EU country.
+At the same time, the proportion of graduates with first-class honours has reached record levels.
 There is disagreement about whether this increase is due to improved methods of instructing increasingly motivated students, or simple grade inflation.
 President Michael D. Higgins believes that it is due to grade inflation, and has expressed concern about the continued quality and value of university degrees.
 Whatever the reason might be, employers increasingly examine graduates' extracurricular activities, work experiences, and soft skills as they search for the most able applicants.